hapax/hapax.github.io/assets/psychology-time.md

 But there is more to the peculiar psychology of the present.
 While the direction of our movement through time is easily explained, the sensation of *being in a particular moment* takes more work.
-Our qualia seem to be attached to *now*; there is a folk Cartesian argument which takes this as incorrigible proof that the present is special and perhaps the only "time" which really exists.
+Our qualia seem to be attached to *now*; folk Cartesianism which takes this as incorrigible proof that the present is special and perhaps the only "time" which really exists:
+"I can only tell that *right now* exists, and since I cannot experience any other times, they must not exist".
 This view is called *presentism*.

-I will argue below that, despite its folk appeal, presentism is not a viable metaphysics of time.
+As I will argue below, despite its folk appeal, I don't think presentism is a viable metaphysics of time.
-Nevertheless, there is an explanatory gap between common psychological experience and four-dimensionalism.
+Nevertheless, I think there is an explanatory gap between common psychological experience and the physics of time.
-I will argue that the gap can be filled by thinking carefully about how sensation arises from brain states.
+I will argue that the gap can be filled by carefully considering what a person is, and how this is linked to time and causation.
-Ultimately, we will need to resolve a variant of Zeno's *arrow paradox*.
+Ultimately, we will need to resolve a variant of Zeno's *arrow paradox*: what property of an arrow's time slice explains its motion?
-Zeno asked: how can we explain the motion of an arrow from its "stationary" time slice?
-Similarly, we must ask what properties of a brain state explain the sensation of moving through time.
+Similarly, what properties of a person's time slice explains their sensation of being trapped in a moving window of experience?

 ## No time like the present